 Evaluating the noise-floor is an iterative process that is typically performed several times, using sequentially more robust analysis procedures and metrics, during the design and execution of the DIC measurements.
 A rudimentary evaluation can be completed during the preliminary design of the measurements, to aid in the selection of the camera and lens, choice in patterning technique, etc. (Chapter 2).
 A second quick evaluation can be done during the pre-calibration review of the DIC system (Sec.
 3.1.6.4), or the final review of the system (Sec.
 3.3.3.1), before the mechanical test is performed.
-A third evaluation of the noise-floor is performed iteratively during the processing of DIC images after the mechanical test is performed, in order to evaluate the effect of user-defined parameters, and the trade-off between noise and bias (see Sec.
+A third evaluation of the noise-floor is performed, in order to evaluate the effect of user-defined parameters, and the trade-off between noise and bias (see Sec.
 5.4.4).